codebotx/cbrtl/content/posts/zuzu.md

 ShowBreadCrumbs: true
 ---
 # Zuzu

 > Static Site Generator

-### Zuzu is a minimal static site generator.
+### Zuzu is a minimal static site generator

 Zuzu converts all your markdown files into static htmls pages to be rendered quickly.
 It uses Github falvoured Markdown CSS and highlight js to beautify code snippets.
 [This blog](https://anubhavp.me/blog), for example, has been written using this generator.
 This enables noobs like me to write blogs without having to learn a lot of code!
 All you need to do is to write a markdown file and it will be rendered as a page ;)

 ## How does it work ?